Alejogb1/job-board/blog-data/why-is-python-selenium-clicking-the-wrong-element.md

 id: "why-is-python-selenium-clicking-the-wrong-element"
 ---

-Okay, let's tackle this.
-I've definitely been down that rabbit hole with Selenium and Python more times than I care to remember.
+,  I've definitely been down that rabbit hole with Selenium and Python more times than I care to remember.
 The 'clicking-the-wrong-element' issue is a classic, and it often stems from a few common underlying causes, all related to how Selenium interacts with the dynamic nature of web pages.
 It's rarely as simple as 'Selenium is broken'; more frequently, it's about how we’re locating elements and how the page is structured.

 First, let's address the fact that web pages aren't static entities.
 They're built using languages like HTML, CSS, and JavaScript, and JavaScript can, and often does, alter the structure of a page after it has loaded.
 This means that elements might not be in the same position or even exist by the time Selenium gets around to interacting with them.